-Input was given by our ELAC group as well as our School Leadership team.
-Both educational partners wanted to see the ELD hourly teacher funds to continue to ensure our EL students received designated ELD instructions.
+Input was given by our ELAC group, SSC and teaching staff. educational partners wanted to see the ELD hourly teacher funds to continue to ensure our EL students received designated ELD instructions as well as continue to fund an additional literacy intervention teacher.